Alibaba shops for hypermarket chain Sun Art in $3.6 billion deal

 Alibaba added that Peter Huang would be appointed chairman of Sun Art on top of his current role as chief executive officer.

-Shares of Sun Art soared more than 20% at the open on Monday after Alibaba made the announcement.
+Shares of Sun Art soared more than 27% by lunchtime on Monday after Alibaba made the announcement.

 Alibaba has expanded outlets across China for Freshippo, a supermarket chain that doubles as an online delivery service.
 Alibaba operates 214 Freshippo outlets as of its most recent earnings report.